cvgellhorn/cvgellhorn.github.io/src/content/blog/2024-11-18-checkout-ui-extension.md

 [...]
 ```

-This script only runs in development mode (`npm run dev`), ensuring the production environment remains unaffected.
+This script only runs in development mode, ensuring the production environment remains unaffected.

 ## Handling Unwanted File Changes